 I love to see how the world is painted in light and shadow.
 I love the crazies, people who add colour to the world and to see the beauty that is all around us.
 Coffee makes me smile a lot (and stops me from being grumpy) as well as the husband and kids (most of the time).
 Red wine, cheese and Corona (other bottled beers are available).
 Singing songs out of tune and laughing till I cry.
 There’s a whole lot of awesome in this world.

-I have put together a list of FAQs, a lot of websites suggest things to ask photographers, some are ridiculously OTT.
+I have put together a list of FAQs, a lot of websites suggest things to ask photographers, some are vast questionnaires that are not always relevant.
 As someone who has photographed hundreds of weddings, I have a pretty good idea of how a wedding day flows.
 I do need to know if there are any surprises to look out for, or if there’s anything out of the ordinary.

 Some dates are really popular, some are not.
 A year is pretty standard, two years is really organised and a month is much less organised!

 My photography style is very natural and relaxed or reportage, I try to blend in most of the time, to catch real moments as they happen.
 The couple shots and group shots take a bit of direction but I love to see people being themselves and being able to capture the essence of who they are.

 There is a portfolio section of this website, which will be updated from time to time.
 The blog shows a fuller selection from each of the featured weddings and I have a handful of sample albums for meetings and wedding fayres.

 Please point out details and information, I find working to a shot list (other than for groups) on a wedding day can be restrictive.
 At bridal prep, I aim to photograph all the details, flowers, shoes, jewellery, dress etc followed by the actual getting ready.
 The rings are always photographed when I can get hold of them.
 Please discuss any ideas you have and things you would like incorporating into shots.